Most Common Facebook Ad Mistakes To Avoid - Lebesgue: AI CMO Skip to content

 When using automatic placements, both the customer acquisition cost and cost per click were significantly lower.

-So this just proves that Facebook indeed does a great job at testing all the available placements and pushing the best-performers to give you the best possible results.
+So this just proves that Facebook indeed does a great job at testing all the available placements and pushing the best performers to give you the best possible results.

 Facebook Ad Mistake 12: Not using the best performing call to action (CTA) button